 One important question is whether to go with a V-Groove for board separation or use holes and make break-off tabs.

 1. The shape of individual boards, if the boards are rectangular or square-shaped, then going with V- Grooves for separation of individual boards is a better approach.
-However, if your board is oddly shaped, like a circular or hexagonal board, then it's better to have broken off tabs with holes.
+However, if your board is oddly shaped, like a circular or hexagonal board, it's better to break off tabs with holes.

 More information on separating boards can see here: